 Use Class Qualification

 Service Industry If not for motor repairs or panel beating.

 Tourist Operation

 Visitor Accommodation If: (a) not a camping and caravan park or overnight camping area; and (b) located above ground floor level (excluding pedestrian or vehicular access) or to the rear of a premises.

 Discretionary

 Custodial Facility If for a remand centre.

 Educational and Occasional Care

 Emergency Services

 Hospital Services

 Manufacturing and Processing If for alterations or extensions to existing Manufacturing and Processing.

 Residential If not listed as No Permit Required or Permitted.

 Resource Processing If for food or beverage production.

 Sports and Recreation

 Storage

 Transport Depot and Distribution If for public transport facilities.

 Utilities If not listed as No Permit Required.

 Vehicle Fuel Sales and Service

 Vehicle Parking

-Visitor Accommodation If: (a) not a camping and caravan park or overnight camping area; and (b) not listed as Permitted.
+Visitor Accommodation If:(a) not a camping and caravan park or overnight camping area; and(b) not listed as Permitted.

 Prohibited

 All other uses

-Objective: That uses do not cause unreasonable loss of amenity to residential zones.
-Objective: -- ------------
+13.3.1 All uses ------------ ------